ebaker15/Reflection/README.md

 # Reflection
 ## Subtitle
+7/6
+Today we worked on learning Python, a plethora of mind-numbing commands that are strict.
+Though, python will tell you which line your mistake is on, but sadly it won't tell you what is wrong with it.
+We also learned about the four types of variables, string, integer, float, and boolean.
+These variables are the ones that we have to use in python.

 7/5
 Today we worked on the website, I found a purpose for my website, and I started to work on it.
 I went onto multiple supercell sponsored websites to gather the correct data for my website.